Structure and Spectrum of Nonergodic Nilsystems: Abstract

 \section{Abstract}

 We study Host–Kra factors and the spectral type of nilsystems, without assuming ergodicity.
 In the ergodic case, it is known that the spectral type splits into a discrete component and a Lebesgue component of infinite multiplicity.
-We extend this decomposition to nonergodic nilsystems.
-As a consequence, we obtain a spectral decomposition for ergodic $\mathbb{Z}^2$-nilsystems.
+Our main result extends this decomposition to nonergodic nilsystems.